 - forestry, with less intensive hard human-made infrastructure (e.g. forestry equipment) and a stationary natural infrastructure (e.g. forest products).

-This classification stems from the work of Schlager et al. (1994) on mobile and fixed resources, and on human-made hard infrastructure intensity following Anderies (2015), Anderies and Janssen (2016) and Yu et al. (2015).
+This classification stems from the work of Schlager et al. (1994) on mobile and fixed resources, and on human-made hard infrastructure intensity following Anderies (2015), Anderies et al. (2016) and Yu et al. (2015).

 In the remainder of the paper, we first visualize DP co-occurrence by looking at co-occurrence frequencies for successful and non-successful cases.
 We then assess DP configurations (clusters) and focus on the importance of these configurations in determining success via Qualitative Comparative Analysis.
 Next, we look at how successful DP configurations change across the different activities: irrigation, fisheries, and forests.
 Finally, we discuss the importance of specific co-occurrence patterns that we assessed in cases representing successful and non-successful CPR systems.